peter88213/novelyst/docs/help/export_menu.md

 -  Comments within scenes are written back as scene titles if surrounded by `~`.
 -  Chapters and scenes can neither be rearranged nor deleted.
--  Scenes can be split by inserting headings or a scene divider:
+-   With *Writer*, you can split scenes by inserting headings or a scene divider:
-    -  *Heading 1* --› New part title.
+    -  *Heading 1* → New part title.
+Optionally, you can add a description, separated by `|`.
-    -  *Heading 2* --› New chapter title.
+    -  *Heading 2* → New chapter title.
+Optionally, you can add a description, separated by `|`.
-    -  `###` --› Scene divider.
+    -  `###` → Scene divider.
 Optionally, you can append the scene title to the scene divider.
+You can also add a description, separated by `|`.
+    - **Note:** Export documents with split scenes from *Writer* to yw7 not more than once.

 ---